jredfox/OpenTerminal/README.md

 - `-Dopenterminal.<TerminalApp#var>=value` #override a TerminalApp property from the executable jar! excludes special properties like openterminal.appClass and openterminal.programArgs
 - `-Dopenterminal.background=boolean` #will force the jar to run in the background if it's set to true
 - `-Dopenterminal.terminal=value` #controls the terminal string
+- `-Dopenterminal.forceTerminal=boolean` #if true forces it to always open a new terminal window if the process is a compiled jar
 - `-Dopenterminal.shouldPause=boolean` #forces shouldPause true/false
 - `-Dopenterminal.hardPause=boolean` #forces hardPause true/false
 - `-Dopenterminal.jvmArgs=jvmArgs` #execute the jar with those jvm arguments.
 Allows the launcher to run with default arguments while the actual executing process has them